ARION

 “Good evening, Arion,” Harkin began, “we all know you must be tremendously busy with launch preparations right now, but thank you for your time to give us a few words before you start off on this historic journey across the stars.”

 “Good evening, Mr. Harkin.
-Although I am monitoring all onboard systems to make sure all pre-arranged checklists have been signed off and all details of nearly a million different applications are in synchronization, I can spare a few moments for final remarks before we depart.
+Although I am monitoring all onboard systems to make sure all pre-arranged checklists have been signed off and all details of several hundred thousand different applications are in synchronization, I can spare a few moments for final remarks before we depart.
 As you know from an earlier conversation, my consciousness will be split between both Arion vessels, so I will still be local for you to interview at later dates concerning the progress of Arion-2 over the next five years, although updates on Arion-1 will no longer be possible.”

 “Yes, although you explained it with an analogy using handfuls of water in an earlier broadcast, I can still scarcely understand how you can be in two places at once.
 Be that as it may, we will soon be wishing one of you off on a successful mission.
 Can you tell us what remains to be done before the launch?”